Creamy Chicken Spaghetti – one pan, endless variations!

 You all know how much I love a good one pan pasta.
-I hardly ever use my colanders for pasta any more, because if I’m making pasta, I’m eating doing Instant Pot pasta or one pan pasta.
+I hardly ever use my colanders for pasta any more, because if I’m making pasta, I’m doing Instant Pot pasta (check out this Instant Pot Crack Chicken pasta!) or stovetop one pan pasta.
 I mean, why would you dirty two pans, a colander, and possibly more, when you only really have to wash one pot?

 Apparently one pan pasta isn’t always rainbows and unicorns though.
 At least it isn’t for me, because the first time I tested this recipe, it failed AND I burned my finger.
 I have a babysitter about once a week during the summer and I had juuuuuust enough time to get this recipe done before she left, so I think I was rushing and not being careful.
 That’s my story and I’m sticking to it.

 But rest assured, I re-tested it with a few changes and made sure it was perfect so that you’d have success with this recipe every time you make it.

 I have a lot of one pan pasta recipes on my site, and most of them with a few variations so you can make them your own.
 Some of my favorites are this pizza pasta which is quickly becoming a reader favorite, one pan Mediterranean chicken and couscous, and this chicken marsala pasta.
 For even more ideas, check out my collection of One Pot Pasta Recipes, over 15 recipes just one click away.